 Viki – Freemium

-Viki has a large library of Japanese dramas that are free with adds, many of which come with Japanese subtitles.
-Unfortunately, Viki has no dual subtitle or pop-up dictionary capabilities, so you’ll have to switch between subtitles if you can’t understand something.
+Viki has a large library of Japanese dramas that are free with ads, many of which come with Japanese subtitles.
+Unfortunately, Viki has no dual subtitle or pop-up dictionary capabilities, so you’ll have to switch between subtitles if you can’t understand something, or you can use a website like DownSub to download the subtitles as a text file.

 Crunchyroll – Freemium